augustoadsis/zoom-api-integration/README.md

 # Basic Zoom API Integration
+In this example you going to know how to integrate with Zoom API using JWT authentication to list and schedule/create meetings.

 ### Requirements
 First of all, you should generate the API Key and API Secret, so please follow the instructions bellow.